haojian/DSC291WI25/index.md

 ## Readings
 This course is centered around readings from the research literature.
 Many of these readings will be drawn from the ACM Digital Library.
-Material from the ACM digital library is available free when accessed from any computer on the CMU network.
-To access the material free from other computers use the VPN service.
-For VPN, the instructions are at: https://www.cmu.edu/computing/services/endpoint/network-access/vpn/index.html.
-There will be a number of required readings each week, as shown in the schedule.
+Material from the ACM digital library is available free when accessed from any computer on the campus network.
 If you are knowledgeable about an area and want to recommend a different paper, please let the professor know!